Coderroring/BBB-VideoStreamer-/README.md

 # BBB-videotransformer

-A server tool for streaming Bilibili videos on BlackBerry 9900 and other BlackBerry OS7 devices.
-(You can use Android's Termux or other Linux distributions, but currently only the Android Termux version is available.)
-Support for other modern video platforms including YouTube and Tiktok may be added in the future.
+A server tool for playing Bilibili videos online on BlackBerry 9900 and other BlackBerry OS7 devices using HTTP media streaming.
+(You can use Termux for Android or other Linux distributions, but currently only the Android version of Termux is available.)

+No need to download videos to your BlackBerry, you can just play videos directly on your BlackBerry 9900 device without taking up too much storage space.